Eomm/blog-posts/posts/announcement-fastify-book.md

 Thank you,
 Manuel

+If you enjoyed this article and that you’ll like _'Accelerating Server-Side Development with Fastify'_.
-If you enjoyed this article, comment, share and follow me on [Twitter](https://twitter.com/ManuEomm)!
+Comment, share and follow me on [Twitter](https://twitter.com/ManuEomm)!

 [Packt]: https://www.packtpub.com/
 [Fastify]: https://www.fastify.io/